idaholab/moose/modules/combined/doc/content/modules/combined/tutorials/introduction/step01.md

 The heat flux across the gap will be computed as $\frac kl$ where $l$ is the width of the gap.

-Then we set the prmary and secondary boundaries and subdomains.
+Then we set the primary and secondary boundaries and subdomains.
 Again for the subdomains we choose the lower dimensional meshes that the mechanical contact action set up for us.
-If you have a purely thermal contact problem you will need to create those lower dimensional subdomains manually using the [`LowerDBlockFromSidesetGenerator`](LowerDBlockFromSidesetGenerator.md) mesh modifier.
+If you have a purely thermal contact problem you will need to create those lower dimensional subdomains manually using the [`LowerDBlockFromSidesetGenerator`](LowerDBlockFromSidesetGenerator.md) mesh generator.

 ### `BCs`